 Katherine Chi has recently appeared with the Vancouver Symphony, the Library of Congress, and the Gilmore International Keyboard Festival.
 She has previously performed with the Alabama, Calgary, Colorado, Columbus, Edmonton, Grand Rapids, Kitchener-Waterloo, Nova Scotia, Philadelphia, Quebec, Thunder Bay, Toronto, Vancouver and Victoria symphony orchestras; CBC Radio Orchestra; Canada’s National Arts Centre Orchestra; I Musici de Montreal; Manitoba Chamber Orchestra; the Neue Philharmonie Westfalen; and Toronto Sinfonia.
 Her festival appearances include Aldeburgh, Banff, Canada’s Festival of the Sound, Launadière, Domaine Forget, Marlboro, Osnabrück Kammermusik, Germany’s Ruhr, Santander Summer Music, and Festival Vancouver.

-Just a year after her debut recital at the age of nine Katherine Chi was accepted to the prestigious Curtis Institute of Music.
-She continued studies at the New England Conservatory in Boston, where she received her Master’s degree, Graduate, Artist Diploma and Doctorate.
-She later studied for two years at the International Piano Foundation in Como, Italy, and at the Hochschule für Musik in Cologne.
-In 2000, Ms. Chi was named Prize Laureate of the Honens International Piano Competition and was the first Canadian, and the first woman, to win this award.
-She was also a prizewinner at the 1998 Busoni International Piano Competition.
-Her most recent recording, on the Honens label, features works of Beethoven and Rachmaninoff.
+Katherine Chi made debut recital at the age of nine and a year later was accepted to the prestigious Curtis Institute of Music.
+She continued studies at the New England Conservatory in Boston, where she received her master’s degree, a graduate degree, an artist diploma and doctorate.
+In her studies abroad, she spent two years at the International Piano Foundation in Como, Italy, and at the Hochschule für Musik in Cologne.
+After becoming a prizewinner at the 1998 Busoni International Piano Competition, Ms. Chi was named a Laureate of the Honens International Piano Competition in 2000, and was the first woman and first Canadian to win this award.